-Private Schools and Public Schools Using Hierarchical Linear Modeling
+Private Schools and Public Schools Using Hierarchical Linear Modeling.
+It concluded,

 Comparisons were also carried out with subsets of private schools categorized by sectarian affiliation.
 After adjusting for student characteristics, raw score average differences were reduced by about 11 to 15 points.
 In grade 4, Catholic and Lutheran schools were each compared to public schools.
 For both reading and mathematics, the results were generally similar to those based on all private schools.
 In grade 8, Catholic, Lutheran, and Conservative Christian schools were each compared to public schools.
 For Catholic and Lutheran schools for both reading and mathematics, the results were again similar to those based on all private schools.
 For Conservative Christian schools, the average adjusted school mean in reading was not significantly different from that of public schools.
 In mathematics, the average adjusted school mean for Conservative Christian schools was significantly lower than that of